hanspr/mi-ide/config/mi-ide/help/help.md

 ## Accessing more help

-micro-ide has a built-in help system much like Vim's (although less extensive).
+mi-ide has a built-in help system much like Vim's (although less extensive).

 To use it, press CtrlE to access command mode and type in `help` followed by a topic.
 Typing `help` followed by nothing will open this page.